soxueren/atsd/clients/php.md

 ## Getting Started

-Before you begin installing ATSD Client for PHP, you need to install a copy of the [Axibase Time-Series Database](http://axibase.com/products/axibase-time-series-database/).
+Before you begin installing ATSD Client for PHP, you need to install a copy of the [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/).
 Download the latest version of ATSD that is available for your Linux distribution.